tatsumoto-ren/tatsumoto-ren.github.io/blog/retiming-subtitles.md

 done
 ```

-This loop retimes all Japanese subs using videos as reference.
+This loop retimes all Japanese subs using the corresponding videos as reference.

 ```
 for reference in ./*.mkv; do